billmclean/Julia_Lessons/markdown/lesson05.md

 chosen interval;
 * use the `plot` command to display a curve;
 * use the `scatter` command to display discrete data values;
-* modify the line style and colour of plot;
+* modify the line style and colour of a plot;
-* annote the plot with axis labels and a title;
+* annotate a plot with axis labels and a title;
-* draw multiple plot curves in the same or in different subplots;
+* draw multiple plot curves on the same axes;
 * save a plot to a file;
+* draw multiple subplots in the plot window;
 * draw polar plots and histograms.

 ## Further Reading